 There is a delicate and difficult to sustain balance in the relationship between addiction treatment institutions and recovery mutual aid societies.
 If treatment and recovery support institutions become too close or are merged, there is a tendency for one of these critical functions to be lost.
 Either treatment ceases being treatment and becomes that which is available for free outside of professional service settings, or recovery support becomes professionalized and ceases being based on mutual vulnerability and shared recovery experience.
-If treatment and recovery support institutions become too distant from one another, mutual aid members lose their access to needed treatment and treatment graduates lack connection to ongoing recovery supports.
-Historically, both recovery mutual aid and professional treatment have value, but destroy themselves when they lose their identity and boundary integrity (White & Kurtz, in press).
+If treatment and recovery support institutions become too distant from one another, mutual aid members lose their access to needed treatment and treatment lack connection to ongoing araduates both recovery supports.
+Historically, mutual aid and professional recovery treatment have value, destroy but themselves when they lose their identity and boundary integrity (White & Kurtz, in press).
 When mutual aid members provide "treatment" they exceed the boundaries of their education, training and experience and threaten harm and injury to those they serve.
 When treatment becomes nothing but mutual aid, it offers a paid professional service what its consumers can receive in the larger community without cost.
-Treatment relationships are externally-regulated (by government and voluntary licensing and accreditation standards governing treatment institutions, professionally-grounded (by ethical codes of the professions represented in the service team), fiduciary (one party assuming ethical and legal obligation for the care of another), commercialized (someone is paying the helping institution and helping provider) and usually Recovery mutual aid relationships are internally regulated (governed by time-limited. organizational values of group conscience), reciprocal, non-commercialized and potentially enduring.
+Treatment relationships are externallyregulated (by government and voluntary licensing and accreditation standards governing treatment institutions. professionally-grounded (by ethical codes of the professions represented in the service team), fiduciary (one party assuming ethical and legal obligation for the care of another), commercialized (someone is paying the helping institution and helping provider) and usually time-limited.
+Recovery mutual aid relationships internally regulated are (governed by organizational values of group conscience). reciprocal, commercialized and potentially enduring.

-Through the processes of professionalization (the evolution of addiction counseling from a folk art provided by indigenous recovering people to a profession governed by educational, licensure and accreditation standards promulgated by external bodies) and industrialization (the evolution of addiction treatment institutions from community-based service organizations to highly regulated businesses) modern addiction treatment as an activity and a field of professional endeavor became disconnected from the larger process of recovery and from indigenous communities of recovery.
+Through the processes of professionalization (the evolution addiction counseling from a folk art provided by indigenous recovering people to a profession governed educational. bγ licensure and accreditation standards promulgated by external bodies) industrialization (the evolution of addiction treatment institutions from community-based service organizations to highly regulated businesses) modern addiction treatment as an activity and a field of professional endeavor became disconnected from the larger process of recovery and from indigenous communities of recovery.
 That disconnection is evident in changes in the addiction field perceived by the author in his travels (100+ days per year) as a trainer and consultant with addiction treatment programs over the past 35 years (See White, 1998 for discussions of the evolution of modern addiction treatment).
 Those changes include: